voodoo12345/credits-docs/source/system_architecture.rst

 You may deploy your private blockchain in the Credits PaaS cloud system, within your own infrastructure or as a mixture of both.
-PaaS deployments are the simplest way and are most suitable for early stage development and simpler deployments that do not need tight control over the infastructure.
+PaaS deployments are the simplest way and are most suitable for early stage development and simpler deployments that do not need tight control over the infrastructure.
 Own infrastructure deployments are suitable for higher profile production systems where full ownership of the system is required.

-Also own infrastructure deployments are required if you're looking to develop a more customized system on our framework that goes beyond of what is possible within just Transactions definitions.
+Also, own infrastructure deployments are required if you're looking to develop a more customised system on our framework that goes beyond of what is possible within just Transactions definitions.
 E.g. if you need to redefine the consensus mechanics or introduce own network transport protocols.

-A hybrid deployment where parts of the blockchain system are deployed on-premises at own infrastructure, while other parts are hosted at Credits PaaS cloud might be useful in case of multiparty setup, where both node control and cost effectiveness are critical.
+A hybrid deployment where parts of the blockchain system are deployed on-premises at own infrastructure, while other parts are hosted at Credits PaaS cloud might be useful in case of multiparty setup, where both node control and cost-effectiveness are critical.

 Ownerships
 ----------